tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * ANNs can be used to identify the type of car from a still image.
 However, can we predict the direction of a car in movement?

-  * **Answer:** The short answer for this question is _No_; if you try to predict the direction of a car only with the information of a still image, you don't have enough information to make a prediction beyond of a _random guess_.
+  * **Answer:** The short answer for this question is no. If you try to predict the direction of a car only with the information of a still image, you don't have enough information to make a prediction beyond a random guess.

-Explain to the class that without knowledge of where the car has been, you wouldn’t have enough data to predict where the car is going.
+Tell the class that without knowing where the car has been, you won’t have enough data to predict where the car is going.

 Highlight the following reasons that ANNs are not suitable for detecting patterns over time:

-* If we record in movement, we may have enough information to make a better prediction since we can have a sequence of images representing the car's movement.
+* If we record in movement, we may have enough information to make a better prediction, since we would have a sequence of images representing the car's movement.

-* A new challenge arises, ANNs don't have a memory mechanism to store the different states of a sequence of images _per se_.
+* But then a new challenge arises; ANNs don't have a memory mechanism to store the different states of a sequence of images.

 * This is where RNNs comes into action!
-RNNs are good at modeling sequence data thanks to their sequential memory.
+RNNs are good at modelling sequence data, thanks to their sequential memory.

 * Following the example in the slides, using RNNs, we can predict that the car is moving to the right.

-Explain to class, that in contrast to an ANN, an RNN is able to remember previous data thanks to a feedback loop.
+Tell students that in contrast to an ANN, an RNN is able to remember previous data, thanks to a feedback loop.
 This feedback loop allows information to flow from one step to the next along the sequence.

 ![ANNs Vs. RNNs](Images/ann_vs_rnn.png)

-* For the car-in-motion example, the feedback loop of the RNN allows us to save the position of the car from one step to the next one as long as we have sequence data about the car's position.
+* For the car-in-motion example, the feedback loop of the RNN allows us to save the position of the car from one step to the next one, as long as we have sequence data about the car's position.

 Use an example from Natural Language Processing to explain how RNNs work:

-* When a person reads a sentence such as `I want to invest for retirement`, the brain starts to make associations among the words as the person reads the sentence.
+* Say that a person reads the following sentence aloud: `I want to invest for retirement`.
+Upon hearing this sentence, the brain starts to make associations amongst the words.

   ![RNN words](Images/rnn-words.png)

-* The brain is able to decode the phrase and understand it because the architecture of our brain has memory to capture the sequence of the words in time.
+* The brain is able to decode the phrase and understand it, because the brain's architecture contains memory that captures the sequence of the words in real time.
 RNNs attempt to replicate this behavior.

 * If we pass the sentence to an RNN, the sentence is split into individual words and the following steps are performed: